flytbase/flytdocs/source/docs/FlytPOD/FlytPOD_Quickstart.rst

    * For the next few steps FlytPOD will require access to internet.
 You will need a WiFi access point with internet connection to proceed.
 If not available then you can create one, using your android phone and mobile data connection.
    * Plug and tighten antennas on FlytPOD.
    * Power on FlytPOD using wall adapter.
-The RGB led should start breathing red.
+The RGB LED should start blinking red.
 (Don't worry about it now.)
-   * On you laptop connect to the WiFi network ``FlytPOD_wifi`` the password for which is ``FlytPOD123``.
+   * From your laptop, connect to the WiFi network ``FlytPOD_wifi`` the password for which is ``FlytPOD123``.
    * In your laptop's browser, launch FlytConsole, using URL: ``flytpod/flytconsole``.
    * Setup FlytPOD in client mode by following steps from :ref:`this guide<flytpod router setup>`.
    * Follow :ref:`this guide<activate_flytos_flytpod>` for activating FlytOS.
    * Power off FlytPOD by gently pressing the power button on the back panel.
 Within few seconds RGB LED should turn amber.
    * You may switch FlytPOD wifi to access point mode for field operation.
 However FlytPOD needs internet for automatic updates to work, it's a good practise to connect FlytPOD to internet once in a week.

-.. note:: Note that next time you start FlytPOD it will take some time for the RGB led to start up.
+.. note:: Note that the next time you start FlytPOD, it will take some time for the RGB LED to start up.
 This behavior will repeat every time you do a graceful shutdown as described above.